SURFscz/pam-weblogin/doc/protocol.md

 1. Based on the status code, the pam module allows the user to log in, or denies access.

 ## API description
-The WebSSO server need to implement two API endpoints and a user interface: the request endpoint, the authentication endpoint and the authentication UI.
+The WebSSO server needs to implement two API endpoints and a user interface: the request endpoint, the authentication endpoint and the authentication UI.

 Authentication to the API is managed via a bearer token.